Transfer Credit Policies

 Applicants for Veterans benefits must be evaluated prior to attending the first class.
 All documentation of transferred work must be submitted and evaluated prior to the start of the student’s second quarter so the student can select the correct classes.
 Transcripts must be official (stamped and signed by the Registrar of the college previously attended).
 They become a part of the student’s academic file and are not returned or copied for distribution.

 If a course was transferred in to FIDM but the student enrolled in that class, once brought to the attention of the college, a grade of “W” will replace the grade earned and the transfer class stands.
-Students currently registered in a class for which the prerequisite course was waived, or equivalent units were transferred from another institution, must go to their Department Advisor (LA) or the Education Department (SF, OC, SD) for approval to receive necessary books (if applicable) distributed in the prerequisite course through College Services.
+Students currently registered in a class for which the prerequisite course was waived, or equivalent units were transferred from another institution, must go to their Department Advisor (LA) or the Education Department (SF and OC) for approval to receive necessary books (if applicable) distributed in the prerequisite course through College Services.
 Corresponding supplies may be purchased.

 All transfer courses graded Pass/No Pass or Credit/No Credit are computed at neutral value, except in those cases where the specific grading symbol is identified by the source institution as equivalent to a grade less than C in which case it will be taken at face value.

 All transfer course grades or symbols used to designate unsatisfactory, failing, or non-passing work at time of withdrawal such as UW, WU, or WF are evaluated as failing grades (F) unless otherwise defined by the source institution.
 FIDM only awards applicable course credit for courses taken at other institutions to which the student received a grade of "C-" or higher.